Curriculum

 Updated

-Paul Connett is Professor of Chemistry at St. Lawrence University in Canton, NY, where he teaches General Chemistry and Environmental Chemistry and Toxicology.
-In addition to his teaching responsibilities, for the past 20 years, Dr. Connett has put his scientific knowledge to work by helping (without fee) communities around the world understand the science of controversial issues like incineration and fluoridation.
+Paul Connett is Professor Emeritus in Environmental Chemistry at St. Lawrence University in Canton, NY.
+For the past 30 years, Paul has put his scientific knowledge to work by helping (without fee) communities around the world understand the science of controversial issues like incineration and fluoridation.
 In addition to explaining the dangers of these practices he offers details of the alternatives.

 Degrees: